Utility Function

 Source: Risk Aversion

-With Jensen’s inequality, we can prove that a risk averse person will always have a concave utility function.
+By Jensen’s inequality, a risk-averse person always has a concave utility function.

 Source: Certainty Equivalent